janekx21/BrickIt/README.md

 	- add block per chapter
 - timer, how long did you need for the level and score
 - combo counter
+- wrong color on side bump with block (bug)
 - kenny credits
 - credits screen
 - blocks